 Pelvic pain refers to the discomfort and pain you may feel in the lower abdominal area of your body.
-The pain may not be contained there, but can in fact radiate into your lower back, buttocks and thighs, depending on the cause or source of the pain.
-Pelvic pain in women is most often traced to the reproductive system, digestive system, urinary system or musculoskeletal system.
-Pelvic pain should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.
+The pain may not stay there and can radiate into your lower back, buttocks, and thighs, depending on the cause or source of the pain.
+Pelvic pain in women is most often stems from the reproductive system, digestive system, urinary system, or musculoskeletal system.
+Pelvic pain should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan.
+It may be a symptom or sign of a severe illness or condition.

 - Dull or sharp

 - Localized — that is, in one specific area, as opposed to radiating pain

 - Sudden, built over time, acute, sharp, or constant — constant pain is associated with chronic pain, which is pain that has been present for a longer time

 - Present only with specific movements or situations, such as pelvic pain during sex